 The Fire Department’s code book for wood stoves and fireplaces has a name, the NFPA 211.
 This is the National minimum standard.
 It indicates that there are 3 different levels of inspections that may be done for a fireplace or wood stove.
 You can go to the code book source website here, NFPA 211.
 We use this as our controlling document at Midtown Chimney Sweeps.
 The three levels are not surprisingly labeled Level I, Level II, and Level III, and increase in their invasiveness.
 Below is a disclaimer for our company and then a brief description of the 3 Levels of Inspections recognized by the NFPA 211.

-If you do need chimney repairs on a masonry chimney, click here.
+If you do need chimney repairs on a masonry chimney, read more by clicking here.

-If you need a leaky chimney fixed, click here.
+If you need a leaky chimney fixed, read more by clicking here.

 Hidden construction defects of many types may exist, and may not be discovered using only a Level I or Level II Inspection.
 These inspections are not intended as a guarantee of safety or the absence of hazards of use, and no guarantee is implied.
 There have been times when even a Level III inspection was not thorough enough.
 Needless to say, caution and common sense must be used when both performing inspections and when burning a solid-fuel burning appliance in a modern real estate holding such as a single family residence.